accelero-cloud/appkernel/README.md

 - PUT: replaces a User object

 ### A few features of the built-in ORM function
-Find one single user matching the query parameter:
+Find one single user matching the query Property:
 ```python
 user = User.where(name=='Some username').find_one()
 ```